JDOsborne1/trustedtext/readme.md

 Peers also regularly check on the n and n+1 peers.
 By requesting a peerlist, you will be given the peerlist endpoints for all of their peers.
 After excluding yourself, a given node can check that that peer is a valid one, which is in alignment.

-You can identify specific 'pillars' which you trust, then your own node will only align itself with changes which are aligned to one or more of those nodes.
-In this manner you can assemble a web of trust which will allow valid messages to propagate through the network without allowing the same access to compromised ones.

 ### Distributing complete blocks

 The planned usage strategy would be that one would generate new blocks in a local environment.
 This will then be the only environment that your private key needs to be present, and trusted text should integrate with keyring tools to ensure that there is minimal exposure surface.